taggedzi/nonwordgen/README.md

 # nonwordgen

 `nonwordgen` generates English-like non-words using a syllable-based phonotactic model and filters that attempt to discard real English vocabulary via pluggable dictionary backends.
+The generator now loads language capabilities via plugins; the built-in English plugin replicates the previous behavior and future releases can add more languages without disturbing this API.

 ## Library usage